 Using pot heavily, especially in your teen years, may leave more permanent effects.
-Imaging tests with some -- but not all -- adolescents found that marijuana may physically change their brains.
+Imaging tests with some – but not all – adolescents found that marijuana may physically change their brains.
 Specifically, they had fewer connections in parts of the brain linked to alertness, learning, and memory, and tests show lower IQ scores in some people.

 Your Lungs May Hurt

 Marijuana smoke can inflame and irritate your lungs.
 If you use it regularly, you could have the same breathing problems as someone who smokes cigarettes.
 That could mean ongoing coughing with colored mucus.
 Your lungs may more easily pick up infections.
 That’s partly because THC seems to weaken some users’ immune systems.

 It May Ease Your Pain and Other Symptoms

 Medical marijuana is legal in some form in a majority of states.
-And more than 10 states and Washington, DC, have legalized recreational pot.
+And 25 states and Washington, DC, have legalized recreational marijuana.
 But the federal government’s ban on marijuana has made it hard to study its effects on humans.
 Limited research shows that medicinal pot might help:

 - Ongoing pain (This is the most common use and a possible benefit of medical marijuana.)